Information About 2025 Edgar® Awards

 Best Short Story From magazines, periodicals, e-zines, or book-length anthologies, 1,000 to 22,000 words.
 Stories under 1,000 words (mini- or flash fiction) do not qualify for this category.
 Stories over 22,000 words should be submitted to Best Novel, Best First Novel, or Best Paperback Original/Ebook category.
 This committee also selects the winner of the Robert L. Fish Memorial Award for the best published mystery short story by a previously unpublished American author.
 When submitting a story for the Fish Award, please note this in the category section of the entry form.

 Best Juvenile Mystery Hardbound or paperback.
 Fiction only.
 Preschool up to Grade 7: ages 5-12, but not including, Young Adult.

 Best Young Adult Mystery Hardbound, paperback.
 Fiction only.
 Grades 8 – 12: ages 13 -18.

-Best Television Series Episode Teleplay Submit copy of DVD and a copy of the final script of episodes that have actually aired.
+Best Television Series Episode Teleplay Submit a pdf (no watermarks) of the final script of episodes that have actually aired.

 The Simon & Schuster Mary Higgins Clark Award The winner will be selected by a Special MWA Committee for the book most closely written in the Mary Higgins Clark tradition according to guidelines set forth by Mary Higgins Clark.
-Award given by Simon & Schuster.
+Award is given by Simon & Schuster.

 - The protagonist is a nice young woman whose life is suddenly invaded.